mpeutz/postcss-family/README.md

-## Postcss-Family  - requires postcsss nesting
----
+# Postcss-Family
 PostCSS-Family is a port of Family.scss.
 Family is a set of **25** smart Postcss functions which will help you to manage the style of `:nth-child`'ified elements, in an easy and classy way.

+> :warning: requires postcsss nesting plugin called after postcss-family

 *Available*